-- exchange" in connection with trades on Bittrex on behalf of Ripple, answered that he did not know because Bittrex "spun out their international entity" and "they pushed all the non-U.S. people to the international entity."
+112. For example, when asked whether he considered Bittrex to be a "U.S. exchange" in connection with GSR's trades on Bittrex on behalf of Ripple, Mr. Gil answered that he did not know because Bittrex "spun out their international entity" and "they pushed all the non-U.S. people to the international entity."
 Thus, at some points in time, trades through Bittrex may actually have been made on a foreign exchange.
-With respect to Poloniex, also testified that it "might have been in one of th[o]se Caribbean Islands."
+With respect to Poloniex, Mr. Gil also testified that it "might have been in one of th[o]se Caribbean Islands."
 As to Coinbase, its User Agreement refers to Coinbase Singapore Pte.
 Ltd., which is incorporated in Singapore.
 With respect to Kraken, its terms of service provide that "products and services are provided through local operating entities that are subsidiaries of Payward, Inc." If the user resides outside of countries such as the U. S., then the counterparty to the terms of service is a British Virgin Islands entity.
+286

-See - 113.
-There are two final points worth noting on this question of where exchange-traded cryptocurrency transactions become final.
+113. There are two final points worth noting on this question of where exchange-traded cryptocurrency transactions become final.
 First, I am aware that certain of the exchanges listed in Table A, including those that I do not believe finalize trades in the U.S., have had contact with or submitted license applications to certain U.S. regulators.
 The existence of these contacts and filings do not change my conclusions.
 Importantly, to the best of my understanding, these interactions with regulators do not constitute evidence that these exchanges were finalizing trades in the U.S. Rather, a more plausible account is that these exchanges were trying to get permission to engage in some exchange business in the U.S. (e.g., through registration with FinCEN as a money services business).
 Indeed, based on my impressions of the current marketplace for cryptocurrency exchanges, those looking to trade in the U.S. try to do so through a special U.S. domiciled affiliate that operates with a distinct transactional profile and with a stated intention to gain compliance with applicable rules.288

-Dep.
+284 Gil Dep.
 Tr.159:3-7.